 The purpose of the San Jacinto Trail Report is to enhance hiker and mountaineer safety by providing accurate and detailed trail condition information for the San Jacinto mountains.
 The original focus was on those hiking the Pacific Crest Trail (PCT) – which forms the backbone of the trail system in these mountains – but it has expanded to year-round coverage of as much of the whole trail system as is practical.

 Accuracy and reliability are critical to the value of the Trail Report.
-All information on this website has been personally observed or verified by Jon, or by one of a handful of trusted sources.
+Almost all information on this website has been personally observed or verified by Jon, and the remainder by one of a handful of trusted sources.

 The San Jacinto Trail Report is a 100% volunteer project, and the product of about two thousand hours (and at least as many miles) of volunteer work annually.
 If you have found its content to be useful to you, and you would like to make a small financial contribution to our very modest operating costs, please visit the Donate page linked here.
 Thank you very much.